N.Y. firefighter among 3 U.S. service members killed in roadside Afghanistan bomb

 Breaking News Emails

 Marine Corps Staff Sgt.
-Christopher Slutman, a 15-year veteran of the FDNY, worked for Ladder Companies 27 and 17 in the Bronx, according to the Uniformed Firefighters Association.
+Christopher Slutman, a 15-year veteran of the New York City Fire Department, worked for Ladder Companies 27 and 17 in the Bronx, according to the Uniformed Firefighters Association.

 He was also a 19-year volunteer with the Kentland Fire Department serving Landover and Prince George’s County, Maryland, according to Chief Oleg Pelekhaty.